Rinfella/zola-ssg/content/Installing web servers in your Linux machine.md

 a2ensite your_config.conf
 ```

-This `a2ensite` command will create a symlink of your config fil ejjjjj into the `/etc/apache2/sites-enabled` directory of your Apache config.
+This `a2ensite` command will create a symlink of your config into the `/etc/apache2/sites-enabled` directory of your Apache config.
 You must enable only the config you want to use.
 You can disable unwanted config files by running:

 ```bash